rlehfeld/rpyc-ng/docs/tutorial/tut3.rst

 Note the subtle difference (parentheses!) to the example above.

 .. note::
-    Passing instances is supported starting with rpyc 4.0.
+    Passing instances is supported starting with RPyC-NG 4.0.
 In earlier versions, you can only pass a class of which every connection will receive a separate instance.